Hambrook/Syn/README.md

 ----
 ## Default Path

-You can specify a default path which Syn will look in (as well as the current directory) when using the `--file` parameter.
+You can specify a default path which Syn will look in (as well as the current directory) when using the `--config` parameter.
 For example, add this to your `.bashrc` file:

     export SYN_DEFAULT_PATH=~/MySynConfigs  # if you use '~' then DO NOT use quotes!